 Alexander suggests checking the museum’s social media posts.
 “We do have a lot of special events going on that might be of interest to families.”

-Even farther away: National Museum of Women in the Arts
+A weekend visit: National Museum of Women in the Arts

-If you’re planning a visit to Washington, D.C., make sure to add the National Museum of Women in the Arts to your list.
+If you’re planning a visit to Washington, DC, make sure to add the National Museum of Women in the Arts to your list.
 Located just northeast of the White House, NMWA includes an extensive collection of 4,500 artworks by more than 1,000 women artists, including some your kids may know – like Mexican painter Frida Kahlo or American painter Georgia O’Keeffe.

 The museum also highlights new and emerging artists, along with those who may have been overlooked by history but who are showcased here.